John-64/Scriptable-Habit-Tracker/README.md

 # Scriptable Habit Tracker
-Scriptable widgets for visualizing habit tracking data as a heatmap.
+A Scriptable widget for visualizing habit tracking data as a heatmap, featuring a streak counter (current/max streak) and a tracker for the total number of completed habits versus the total planned.

 <p align="center">
   <img src="media/widget.jpg" alt="Habit Tracker Widget" width="50%"/>